Country overview: United Kingdom

 View ‘Public expenditure profile’ for additional information.

 In the United Kingdom, funding for research comes mainly from governmental sources.
 The main organisations involved in conducting drug-related research are university departments, although non-governmental and governmental organisations are also relevant partners.
 Several channels for disseminating drug-related research findings are available, ranging from scientific journals to dedicated websites, reports, guidance and conferences.
-Recent drug-related studies mentioned in the 2012 UK National report include all areas of research but mainly focused on aspects related to the consequences of drug use and responses to the drug situation.
-Research on drug use prevalence and on mechanisms of drug use and effects was also widely available.
+Recent drug-related studies mentioned in the 2013 United Kingdom National report include all areas of research but mainly focus on aspects related to responses to the drug situation and the consequences of drug use.
+Research on drug use prevalence and on supply and markets is also widely available.

 View ‘Drug-related research’ for additional information.